 - Inaccessible channels: inaccessibility of some social media channels, for example closed Facebook groups.

 The role of social media is growing, for example, some pharmaceutical companies use social media to gain insight into patient perspectives on adverse events and to assess their reasons for changing treatments.
 The US Food and Drug Administration (FDA) is collaborating with PatientsLikeMe (an online patient platform) to access information on patient perspectives on adverse events.

-The Association of the British Pharmaceutical Industry (ABPI) has published guidance on managing adverse events and product complaints from digital media.
+The Association of the British Pharmaceutical Industry (ABPI) has published guidance (Guidance Notes on the Management of Adverse Events and Product Complaints from Digital Media, 2013) on managing adverse events and product complaints from digital media.